Kit car insurance

 What is a Q plate car?

-Where the age or identity of a vehicle is unknown, it'll be given a Q plate on registration (that's a reg number starting with the letter Q).
+Where the age or identity of a vehicle is unknown, it'll be given a Q plate on registration (that's a number plate starting with the letter Q).
 It can apply to the following vehicles.

 • A self-built kit car – If all the parts are supplied new by the manufacturer, then you can get a current registration number.
 But if the parts are from various sources or more than one donor vehicle then you'll need a Q reg.